 The Texas Family Court has a standard visitation schedule for children who are three or older and whose parents live less than 100 miles apart.
 This schedule dictates that the parent with whom the children do not live will have them on the first, third and fifth weekend of each month; Thursday evenings; the evenings of the children’s birthdays; Mother’s or Father’s Day (as applicable); and every other major school break.
 In other circumstances, the court will likely implement a specialized visitation schedule.

-Protect Your Parental Visitation Rights by Contacting a Katy, Texas, Family Law Attorney
+Protect Your Parental Visitation Rights by Contacting a Richmond Texas Family Law Attorney